songlinl/btp-mission-hybrid-rag/set-up/deploy-llm.md

 9. While you are waiting for your first model to be deployed, repeat the steps above to deploy a **gpt-4o** model.

-    Again, follow the configuration process.
+    Follow the configuration process.
 When it comes to "Enter Name and Executable", provide the following:

     - Configuration Name: **openai-gpt-4o-config**
     - Scenario: **foundation-models**